Symantec AntiVirus Instructions for Windows

 Symantec AntiVirus will not work properly if another virus scanner is running at the same time.
 It's best to just completely uninstall any existing antivirus software.
 Sometimes these programs are split into several components, so be sure you uninstall them all; for example, all Norton programs use a program called LiveUpdate, which must be removed separately.
 It's fine to continue using other security programs like Ad-Aware, Spybot, and ZoneAlarm; these will not interfere.
 However, if you have an integrated security "suite" that combines several functions, like a firewall, a virus scanner, and a spyware scanner (like Norton Internet Security or McAfee Internet Security Suite), you should disable the virus scanning feature of the program.

-To remove existing antivirus software in Windows XP navigate to Start Menu > Control Panel > Add or Remove Programs.
+To remove existing antivirus software in Windows, navigate to Start Menu > Control Panel > Uninstall a program.
 Then highlight the program to be uninstalled and click the Remove button.

 Run the Installer

-The installer for Symantec version 10.2 (for Windows Vista) does present options during the installation.
+The installer for Symantec will present you with options during the installation.
 First, you'll be prompted to accept the license agreement.
 From then on, the default options are correct, and you can simply click Next until the installation completes.

 After the installer finishes, it will start LiveUpdate, the program that downloads the newest virus definitions and program updates for Symantec AntiVirus.
 Continue clicking the Next button at each screen until it finishes.